MasterIzumi/tricks/blog_on_github.md

-# Create your own Blog on GiuHub
+# Create your own Blog on GitHub

 This is a tutorial of creating a blog on github.io using Hexo.
 * Environment: Ubuntu 14.04